UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 ### Mission Timing and Completion

-- Mission time begins at the mission start.
+- Mission time begins at the mission start
-- When a delivery is successfully completed, a delivery score is calculated using the scoring formula.
+- When a delivery is successfully completed, a delivery score is calculated using the scoring formula
-- The total score is displayed at the top of the QLabs window.
+- The total score is displayed at the top of the QLabs window

 ### Final Runtime Check